robstave/Meowcards/cards/go/go-qz2-b.md

 How do `switch` statements and `select` statements differ in their execution when multiple cases match?

-A) Both execute all matching cases in order
+- A. Both execute all matching cases in order
-B) Both execute only the first matching case
+- B. Both execute only the first matching case
-C) `switch` executes the first matching case, while `select` chooses randomly among ready cases
+- C. `switch` executes the first matching case, while `select` chooses randomly among ready cases
-D) Both statements require the use of `fallthrough` to execute multiple cases
+- D. Both statements require the use of `fallthrough` to execute multiple cases

 ### Back

-**C) `switch` executes the first matching case, while `select` chooses randomly among ready cases**
+**C. `switch` executes the first matching case, while `select` chooses randomly among ready cases**

 This represents a fundamental difference in how the two statements handle multiple matches: